robo-code/robocode/robocode.content/src/main/resources/ReadMe.txt

 ### 1. WHAT IS ROBOCODE?

-Robocode is a programming game, where the goal is to develop a robot battle tank to battle against other tanks in Java or .NET.
+Robocode is a programming game where the goal is to develop a robot battle tank to battle against other tanks in Java or .NET.
 The robot battles are running in real-time and on-screen.